Jump right in:

 Subject(s): The major topics, including games and systems being talked about.

 Format: The most common format will be a transcribed interview, where every word of an interview has been written down.
 Video and radio interviews are just listed as “Interview”.
 Q & As involve a group of people taking turns asking questions.
 There are also presentations, which are speeches and often include game play footage.
 Demonstrations involve someone playing the game in real time.
 There are a few essays, which refers to written works even if they are very short.
+There are some social media posts from Miiverse and X.

 People: This field lists the people involved, including interviewers, translators, and other people people being interviewed.
 It generally does not include people who weren’t there when Mr. Miyamoto was being interviewed.
 Some interviews also include quotes from people providing further context on a story, they are not included.
 Sometimes it seems as though an interviewer will get to ask several people a few questions over e-mail, and those answers are mixed together in an article.
 In those cases only the interviewer and Mr. Miyamoto are included in this field.